Updated: Aug 4

 My father’s health was deteriorating.
 He was crippled by Type 2 diabetes.
 He walked with a cane.
 Two toes on one of his feet had been amputated.
 He was partially deaf and lost sight in one eye.
 His kidneys had failed.
 My mother drove him 15 miles through L.A.’s congested freeways to the hospital for dialysis twice a week.
 She was struggling financially and emotionally.

-One Saturday morning, I walked into my parents’ bedroom for the phone to call a recruiter in South Korea to accept a position I had been offered.
+One Saturday morning, I walked into my parents’ bedroom for the phone to call a recruiter in South Korea to accept the position I had been offered.
 I glanced over at my father.
 He was lying in bed.
 His arms were flailing as if in slow motion.
 His eyes roved from side to side.
 He made moaning, guttural sounds.

 His eyes were open, but he did not respond.
 I rushed to the kitchen and poured sugar into a glass of orange juice.
 I sat him up, tilted his head back, and put the cup to his lips, slowly pouring the juice into his mouth.
 Rivulets of juice streamed down the corners of his lips and down his chin.
 He was unresponsive.
 His eyes were glazed.
 I called 911.
 When the paramedics arrived, they gave him a glucose injection.
 Slowly, he regained consciousness.